Kinetic Initial Conditions for Inflation: Kinetic dominance in action

 The shape of the primordial power spectra obtained corresponds to that found in \citep{lasenby_closed_2003}.
-We see that, in general, $\mathcal{P}_\mathcal{R}(k)$ has less power at low and high-$k$ values than would be expected from a canonical power-law primordial spectrum.
-The low-$k$ cut-off is entirely generic and occurs as a result of the brief period of fast-roll prior to slow-roll or power-law inflation.
-This effect has been discussed previously by Boyanovsky, de Vega and Sanchez (BVS) in \citep{boyanovsky_cmb_2006}.
+We see that, in general, \(\PR(k)\) has less power at low and high \(k\) values than would be expected from a canonical power-law primordial spectrum.
+The low-\(k\) cutoff is entirely generic and occurs as a result of the brief period of fast-roll prior to slow-roll or power-law inflation.
+This effect has been discussed previously by \cite{boyanovsky_cmb_2006}.
 The fast-roll regime behaves like an attractor potential in the wave equations for the mode functions of curvature and tensor perturbations.
-This potential leads then to the suppression of the primordial power spectra at low $k$.
+This potential leads then to the suppression of the primordial power spectra at low \(k\).
 Hence, it might be able to account for the suppression of the quadrupole of the CMB in agreement with observational data, as discussed in \citep{boyanovsky_cmb_2006-1}.
-The exact position of the low-$k$ cut off is determined by the value of $\phip$, as it controls the total number of $e$-folds of inflation.
+The exact position of the low-\(k\) cutoff is determined by the value of \(\phip\), as it controls the total number of \(e\)-folds of inflation.
 This effect has also been discussed in the context of ``Open Inflation'' \citep{Yamauchi_strings_2011,Linde_open_1999,Linde_toy_1999}, and examined using WMAP data in \citet{Contaldi_suppress_2003}.

-Further inspection shows $\mathcal{P}_\mathcal{R} \sim \log k$ after the low-$k$ cut off.
-This is identical to the result found by \citet{lasenby_closed_2003} and in contrast with the standard power-spectrum parameterisation which assumes a near-flat power-law scaling: $\log\mathcal{P}_\mathcal{R}\sim \log k$.
+Further inspection shows \(\PR \sim \log k\) after the low-\(k\) cut off.
+This is identical to the result found by \citet{lasenby_closed_2003} and in contrast with the standard power-spectrum parameterisation which assumes a near-flat power-law scaling: \(\log\PR\sim \log k\).